Mathematics and Science Partnership Program

 The Arizona Department of Education (ADE) is responsible for the administration of the MSP Program.
 Available funds will be awarded by the ADE to support successful proposals submitted by eligible partnerships comprised of departments of mathematics, science, or engineering at Arizona institutions of higher education and high-need LEAs.

-The Arizona Department of Education is pleased to announce the release of the SY2018 Arizona Mathematics and Science Partnerships (MSP) Grant Application.
-All applicant LEAs must attend the grant-writing webinar aligned to their project’s content area/grade level.
-The LEA’s project lead and fiscal officer are both encouraged to attend, as are additional partners (evaluators, higher education, etc.) Applications are due May 5, 2017.
+The Arizona Department of Education is pleased to announce the release of the SY2018 Arizona Mathematics and Science Partnerships (MSP) Mini Grant Application.
+All applicant LEAs must attend one grant-writing webinar.
+The LEA’s project lead and fiscal officer are both encouraged to attend, as are additional partners (evaluators, higher education, etc.) Applications are due March 7, 2018.

 The following sites have been identified as containing information that may be beneficial when developing MSP grant proposals.
 However, each partnership team will need to assess and select resources/references that best align to the needs of their targeted population.